 Can you draw two different rectangles whose perimeter is 14 units and area is 12 area units?
 How many different rectangles did you get?
-Compare your rectangle with your friends' rectangles.
+Compare your rectangles with those drawn by your friends.
 Are they the same?

 Did you get different rectangles?
 If yes, share your answer with your friends and your teacher.
-If you think that is not possible then think about why not?
+If you think it is not possible, think about why not?

-After these tasks are complete try to reach some conclusions for the following statements (More such statements can come from your students.)
+After these tasks are completed, try to reach some conclusions for the following statements (More such statements can come from your students.)

-- 1. It is possible that even if the area of rectangle increases, the perimeter decreases. - 2.
-It is possible that even if the perimeter of the rectangle increases, the area decreases. - 3.
-There are rectangles which are not congruent but have the same area or same perimeter. - 4.
-There is no obvious relationship between area and perimeter of a rectangle.
-But if area and perimeter of two rectangles are equal (as in the area of rectangle 1 is equal to the area of rectangle 2 and perimeter of rectangle 1 is equal to the perimeter of rectangle 2) then the two rectangles are congruent. - 5.
-If for two rectangles, the area and the perimeter are both equal, then the rectangles are congruent.
+1. It is possible that even if the area of a rectangle increases, the perimeter decreases.

+2. It is possible that even if the perimeter of a rectangle increases, the area decreases.

+3. There are rectangles which are not congruent but have the same area or the same perimeter.

+4. There is no obvious relationship between the area and perimeter of a rectangle.

+5. If for two rectangles, the area and the perimeter are both equal, then the rectangles are congruent.